pajtai/Netlumination.com/application/_posts/2010-05-09-piping-grep-into-the-odyssey.md

 {% highlight bash %}
 curl http://classics.mit.edu/Homer/odyssey.mb.txt | grep -in "siren\|^book" | grep -iB1 "siren"
-{% endhiglight %}
+{% endhighlight %}

 Let's look at this line from left to right in order to understand it. "curl ..." simply goes and gets whatever characters are at the referenced url.
-We pipe these lines of text into: grep -in "siren\|^book".
+We pipe these lines of text into: `grep -in "siren\|^book"`.
 This is another case insensitive search, but it is looking for each line that matches any one of two possible patterns.
-In regular expressions the pipe, |, means OR.
+In regular expressions the pipe, `|`, means OR.
 When using Linux, you have to escape the pipe, and write \| to mean OR in a regular expression.
 So we are looking for  an appearance of the word siren OR a line that begins with the word "book." (^ is the beginning of a line).
 It is important that we only use -n in the first instance of grep, since this first instance will return the line number in the original text file.
 If you use -n in the second grep, you won't get the line numbers of